 You may be eligible for free tax help!

-The Volunteer Income Tax Assistance (VITA) program provides free tax help to people who generally make $54,000 or less annually, persons with disabilities, and people with limited English proficiency.
+The Volunteer Income Tax Assistance (VITA) program provides free tax help to people who make $54,000 or less annually, persons with disabilities, and people who do not understand English well.
 The Tax Counseling for the Elderly (TCE) program offers free tax help for all taxpayers, particularly those over 60, specializing in questions about pensions and retirement-related issues.
 You can find out more about these programs and information on how to find someone to help you at the IRS website.

 Finding a Tax Preparer